You are currently in the en section of the site.

 How to manage your mental health and money following the energy price rise

-The increase in energy prices is expected to impact people living with a mental health condition - as worrying about money, eating unhealthily, and having an improperly heated home are three factors known to negatively affect your mental health.
+With energy prices remaining high in 2025, many households continue to face financial strain.
+High energy prices particularly affect those on the lowest incomes who typically have less flexibility in their spending, as well as people living with a mental health condition.
+Worrying about money and having an improperly heated home are factors known to negatively affect your mental health.

 • Anyone whose fixed deal has come to an end (or is about to)

-• Anyone who had to move to a new energy supplier because their old one went bankrupt.
+• Customers who were moved to a new supplier after their previous one went bankrupt.

 What if I use a prepaid meter?

-If your energy is paid through a prepayment meter, you will still be affected by the energy price increase.
-On average, you will have a higher increase of £708 - a yearly cost of £2,017.
+If your energy is paid through a prepayment meter, you will still be affected by the energy price cap.
+As of April 2025, the average annual bill for prepayment meter customers is £1,803.

 What if I can't afford my new energy bill?